Ouranosinc/Magpie/docs/usage.rst

 allows quicker editing of elements accessible through the API by providing common operations such as modifying service fields or adjusting specific user-resource permissions.
 To have access to this interface, the user must have administrator permissions.

+.. versionchanged:: 2.0.0

+User-scoped views such as logged-user account details are now accessible to non-administrator level users.
+These offer some basic functionalities such as registration to publicly visible groups.
+Users minimally require to be logged-in in order to access these pages.
+The UI pages are accessible using the ``Account`` button from the main entrypoint of the `Magpie` UI.

 Additional Utilities
 ~~~~~~~~~~~~~~~~~~~~